Jarpiano/Jarpiano/README.md

 ## About Me
 I am a computer aficionado from the United States

-- :student: I'm a full-time student .
+- :student: I'm a full-time student.

-- :desktop_computer: Interested in all things technology.
+- :desktop_computer: Interested in all things tech.

 - :beach_umbrella: During leisure periods, I work on passion projects.